WhitneyOnTheWeb/PolyBot/README.md

 # polyBot (Extension)
-> Based on a customized version of basicBot (polyBot)
+> Customized extensions for basicBot for use in the Poly-Geekery plug.dj community

 ---